cfurrow/cfurrow.github.io/_posts/2016-10-02-phaser-js-wave-example.md

 tags: gamedev phaserjs javascript
 ---

-I posted this animation to Twitter a few weeks ago, and I thought I'd walk through the origin story of how it came to be and some improvements I could make to it if I were to further the idea.
+I posted this animation to Twitter a few weeks ago, and I thought I'd walk through the origin story of how it came to be and the steps I took to create it.

 <div class="row">
   <div class="column small-centered small-12 medium-centered medium-6">